pregnancy and post natal

 • supplying supportive braces or devices

---How effective is physiotherapy for my recovery pre and post childbirth?
+--How effective is pelvic floor physiotherapy for my recovery pre and post childbirth?

 Research shows that pregnant women doing an intensive, supervised pelvic floor muscle exercise program were 56 per cent less likely to leak urine in pregnancy and 30 per cent less likely to leak up to 6 months after giving birth.
 More importantly, up to 10 per cent of women after having babies will leak faeces.
 Women who did pelvic floor exercises were half as likely to report this.